-The Atlantic had three quiet hurricane seasons from 2013-2015, followed by a slightly above-average season in 2016, near record-breaking levels of activity in 2017 and slightly above-average seasons in 2018 and 2019.
-Four above-average seasons lends confidence that the AMO remains in a positive phase, although the far North Atlantic has generally been characterized by below-average sea surface temperatures (SSTs).
-Another big question for 2020 is how El Niño-Southern Oscillation (ENSO) will trend over the next few months.
-As is typically the case at this time of year, there is considerable model disagreement as to what the phase of ENSO will look like for the summer and fall of 2020.
+The Atlantic had three quiet hurricane seasons from 2013-2015, followed by a slightly above-average season in 2016, near record-breaking levels of activity in 2017 slightly above-average seasons in 2018 and 2019 and an extremely active season in 2020.
+Five above-average seasons lends high confidence that the AMO remains in a positive phase, although the far North Atlantic has generally been characterized by below-average sea surface temperatures (SSTs), especially during the winter.
+Another big question for 2021 is how El Niño-Southern Oscillation (ENSO) will trend over the next few months.
+As is typically the case at this time of year, there is considerable model disagreement as to what the phase of ENSO will look like for the summer and fall of 2021.

-For the 2020 hurricane season, we anticipate five possible scenarios with the probability of each as indicated on the next page:
+For the 2021 hurricane season, we anticipate five possible scenarios with the probability of each as indicated on the next page:

-- 1. AMO becomes very strong in 2020 and no El Niño occurs (resulting in a seasonal average Accumulated Cyclone Energy (ACE) activity of ~ 170) 15% chance. - 2.
-AMO is above average and no El Niño occurs (ACE ~ 130) 30% chance. - 3.
+- 1. AMO becomes very strong in 2021 and no El Niño occurs (resulting in a seasonal average Accumulated Cyclone Energy (ACE) activity of ~ 170) 25% chance. - 2.
+AMO is above average and no El Niño occurs (ACE ~ 130) 35% chance. - 3.
 AMO is above average and El Niño develops (ACE ~ 80) 20% chance. - 4.
-AMO is below average and no El Niño occurs (ACE ~ 80) 25% chance. - 5.
+AMO is below average and no El Niño occurs (ACE ~ 80) 10% chance. - 5.
 AMO is below average and El Niño develops (ACE ~ 50) 10% chance.